 Ander is specialist in process optimization through computational tools applied to the built environment.
 He worked in first level international projects in BuroHappold Engineering (2013-2017), including works by Foster + Partners, Zaha Hadid Architects and Snohetta.
-He also works as a consultant on mobility and urban planning, and publishes articles regularly on these topics.
+He also works as a consultant on mobility and urban planning and regularly publishes articles on these topics.
 Ander is now pursuing his PhD in urban mobility at the Urban Planning department of the Polytechnic University of Catalonia.

-Thibaut de Ruyter is a french architect, curator and critic. he lives and works in berlin since 2001.
-He is (or has been) a regular contributor to the magazines l’architecture d’aujourd’hui, artpress, il giornale dell’architettura, particules, fucking good art, frieze d/e, published texts in catalogues and directed two special issues of artpress, one about Berlin and another on art & prostitution. he curated among others the exhibitions «investigating evp» (Resonance Fm, London 2006), «weniger geld, mehr liebe» (tmp-deluxe, berlin 2008), «the last ten shots» (Bongout, Berlin 2008), «wach sind nur die geister» (hmkv, dortmund 2009 & coca, torun 2010), «nam june paik award 2010» (museum kunstpalast, düsseldorf 2010) & «nam june paik award 2012» (kunstmuseum, bochum 2012), «ghosts off the shelf» (kunstraum kreuzberg/bethanien – ctm-festival, berlin 2012), «the empty house» (museum angewandte kunst, frankfurt/main 2013), «INDUSTRIAL (research)» (hmkv, dortmund 2013), «BER-DTM-HNL…» (hmkv, dortmund 2014), «richard meier – ein stilraum» (museum angewandte kunst, frankfurt/main 2015), «artificial intelligence (digitale demenz)» (eigen+art lab, berlin 2015) and «(art) upside down» (aluan, almaty 2015). his latest projects are a travelling exhibition for goethe-institut in eastern europe and central asia, «die grenze» (mmoma, moscow 2017 – artplay, saint petersburg 2017 and the krasnoyarsk museum center, krasnoyarsk 2017) while his exhibition «a song for europe» was presented at the v&a, london 2017.
+Thibaut de Ruyter is a French architect, curator and critic.
+He lives and works in Berlin since 2001.
+He is (or has been) a regular contributor to the magazines l’architecture d’aujourd’hui, artpress, il giornale dell’architettura, particules, fucking good art, frieze d/e, published texts in catalogues and directed two special issues of artpress, one about Berlin and another on art & prostitution.
+He curated among others the exhibitions «investigating evp» (Resonance Fm, London 2006), «Weniger Geld, mehr Liebe» (tmp-deluxe, Berlin 2008), «The last ten shots» (Bongout, Berlin 2008), «Wach sind nur die Geister» (hmkv, Dortmund 2009 & coca, torun 2010), «Nam June Paik Award 2010» (Museum Kunstpalast, Düsseldorf 2010) & «Nam June Paik Award 2012» (Kunstmuseum, Bochum 2012), «ghosts off the shelf» (Kunstraum Kreuzberg / Bethanien – ctm-festival, Berlin 2012), «The empty house» (museum angewandte kunst, Frankfurt/Main 2013), «INDUSTRIAL (research)» (hmkv, Dortmund 2013), «BER-DTM-HNL…» (hmkv, dortmund 2014), «Richard Meier – ein Stilraum» (Museum Angewandte Kunst, Frankfurt/Main 2015), «artificial intelligence (digitale demenz)» (eigen+art lab, berlin 2015) and «(art) upside down» (Aluan, Almaty 2015).
+His latest projects are a travelling exhibition for Goethe-Institut in Eastern Europe and Central Asia, «Die Grenze» (mmoma, Moscow 2017 – artplay, Saint Petersburg 2017 and the Krasnoyarsk Museum Center, Krasnoyarsk 2017) while is exhibition «A song for Europe» was presented at the v&a, London 2017.
 He is, since 2007, a member of the aica-france.

 I hate modernity

-At the beginning of the 21st Century, the terms «modern» and «modernity» don’t mean much anymore. «Modern» has been used in so many different contexts during the last 100 years: it has become an adjective for commercials, it meant fashionable in the 1980s (think of the TV-series Miami Vice) and it defines an obscure lifestyle (like modern cuisine) that has not much in common with the ideology of the 1920s.
+At the beginning of the 21st Century, the terms «modern» and «modernity» don’t mean much anymore. «Modern» has been used in so many different contexts during the last 100 years: it has become an adjective for commercials, it meant fashionable in the 1980s (think of the TV-series Miami Vice) and it defines an obscure lifestyle (like modernist cuisine) that has not much in common with the ideology of the 1920s.
 Nowadays, some people use it to define a style based on white volumes, classy minimalism and pure proportions while others make a philosophical concept out of it.
 In the end, when I use the word «modern» in a conversation, there are not many chances that the people around the table use it the same way and understand what I really mean.
 What does it mean to be truly modern?
 Why is (post-)modernity the new trend in architecture?
 Are petty bourgeois the true new moderns?

 The goal of the workshop will be to share definitions of modernity amongst the participants, to criticize the results and, maybe, create a new meaning of the term.

 Daniel Talesnik is a trained architect specializing in modern and contemporary architecture and urbanism, with a particular focus on architectural pedagogy and relationships between architecture and political ideologies.
-He was awarded a PhD by Columbia University in 2016 with the dissertation The Itinerant Red Bauhaus, or the Third Emigration.
+He was awarded a PhD by Columbia University in 2016 with the dissertation “The Itinerant Red Bauhaus, or the Third Emigration”.
 He has published articles, interviews and book chapters.
 Daniel has taught studio and history / theory courses at Columbia’s Graduate School of Architecture, Preservation, and Planning and at the School of Architecture at the Universidad Católica of Chile.
 In 2016–2017 he was a full-time Visiting Assistant Professor at the Illinois Institute of Technology.
 Since September 2017 he is an Assistant Professor and Curator at the Museum of Architecture of the Technische Universität München.

-Lecture: From Dessau to Moscow: Hannes Meyer and a Bauhaus Crew go East
+From Dessau to Moscow: Hannes Meyer and a Bauhaus Crew go East

 In April 1927, Meyer started teaching at the Bauhaus, and the following year he succeeded Gropius as director of the school.
 Meyer changed the interests of the Bauhaus, and although there were several continuations from the tenure of Gropius, the school underwent several structural transformations.
 Meyer was expelled from the directorship and the Bauhaus in August 1930 on political grounds, and in reaction to this he moved to the Soviet Union with a brigade of Bauhaus students.
 Although Meyer and this brigade worked together only for a brief period, their migration is exemplary of a broader movement of foreign architects in the 1930s.
 In this presentation, using Meyer and the Bauhaus as a lens, I will address the topics of modernity, modernization and modernism—including a detailed explanation on how the several Bauhaus workshops worked in the project for the ADGB Trade Union School in Bernau near Berlin—and how these categories shifted once they started working in the Soviet Union.

 Yamit Cohen is an architect and researcher in the History and Philosophy of Sciences and Ideas based in Tel Aviv.
-She is an adjunct lecturer at the Technion – Israel Institute of Technology, Haifa and a Partner at Yasky Architects in Tel Aviv.
+She is an adjunct lecturer at the Technion – Israel Institute of Technology, Haifa, and a Partner at Yasky Architects in Tel Aviv.

 Yamit Cohen and Yuval Yasky are both Partners at Yasky Architects where they develop new ways of thinking and designing collective environments at various scales, from whole neighborhoods to individual housing projects.
-Their work is based on their interest in the questions about the role of the public sphere in an era of increased social segregation.Their research and projects reflect on the possibility of design in multiple scales to overcome this segregation and create spaces of communal activity, in this sense they use the Kibbutz as it evolved over many decades as a possible model for future development, not only in the contemporary kibbutzim but in other urban environments.
-In their practice they focus on revitalization plans for Kibbutzim, starting with the whole settlement, and going down to the scale of different elements of the kibbutz, all the way to reuse of individual buildings.
+Their work is based on their interest in the questions about the role of the public sphere in an era of increased social segregation.Their research and projects reflect on the possibility of design in multiple scales to overcome this segregation and create spaces of communal activity, in this sense they use the Kibbutz as it evolved over many decades as a possible model for future development, not only in the contemporary Kibbutzim but in other urban environments.
+In their practice they focus on revitalization plans for Kibbutzim, starting with the whole settlement, and going down to the scale of different elements of the Kibbutz, all the way to reuse of individual buildings.
 Through their work they have developed new methodologies of community participation and activation which has become central to their work.

 Since the end of the first decade of the 20th century, the Kibbutz have evolved as a settlement pattern in which the physical planning functionally reflects ideologies and life-practices of collectivity and equality.
 In the last three decades, the Kibbutzim have been stripped from their constitutive ideology and most of them have turned into privatized sub-urban settlements.
 What is the place of the communal social space in the Kibbutzim undergoing privatization processes of the collective territory?
 What is the possible need, quality and character of these communal spaces within the contemporary concrete social reality?
-In our lecture we shell discuss those questions through our work in the Kibbutzim in our attempts to reload the existing dysfunctional spaces with new potentials.
+In our lecture we shall discuss those questions through our work in the Kibbutzim in our attempts to reload the existing dysfunctional spaces with new potentials.